lawrencegripper/nextflowarm/README.md

     * Mounts this as a shared disk for Nextflow.
 This implementation supports symlinks and FIFO.
     * Installs OpenJDK
     * Installs Nextflow and configures it to use the mounted Azure Files share.

+## Debugging Cluster

+The cluster is created as a 'Deployment' under a resource group.
+If issues occur, the deployment will provide logs and error details.
+This can be access as follows in the portal:

+In most cases a good first step is to delete the resource group and redeploy to rule out transient issues.

+In addition to this, logs are created during the setup of the nodes and master.
+These are stored on the storage account created for the cluster.
+You easily access these by install [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and browsing the content under '[ResourceGroupUsed]/nfstoragexxxxxxx/File Shares/sharedstorage/logs'.
+Here is an example: